[The Strife of Camlann in which Arthur and Medraut fell]1

 Long ago Leslie Alcock argued that the name Camlann is derived from the Brittonic *Cambo-glanna (“crooked bank (of a river)”), as found in the name of the Roman fort of Camboglanna, (“crooked glen”).4

 Alcock argues that the Romano-British name of “Camboglanna” would have evolved into “Camglann” in Old Welsh, whereas the entry in the Welsh Annals appears as “Camlann” (minus the “g”) as it would have appeared in Middle Welsh.
 This has been interpreted as indicative of a later, rather than contemporary, insertion into the 10th century Annals.5

-This has then raised doubts on the authenticity of the Camlann entry in the Welsh Annals; if it is indeed an insertion by a later hand it may not be a genuine reference at all.
-Unless a reference was known to exist in another Middle Welsh source the entry would indeed appear to be spurious.
-The Camlann entry in the Welsh Annals is said to be unique and not referenced in any earlier source.
-This is not correct, as there is an earlier source which may have provided the source the Welsh Annals.
-However, Arthur is always associated with Camlann in Welsh tradition.
+This has then raised doubts on the authenticity of the Camlann entry in the Welsh Annals; if it is indeed an insertion by a later hand it may not be a genuine reference at all, although Arthur is always associated with Camlann in Welsh tradition.
+Unless a reference was known to exist in another Middle Welsh source the entry could indeed appear to be spurious.
+The Camlann entry in the Welsh Annals is said to be unique and not referenced in any earlier source; this is not correct, as there is an earlier text which may have provided the source the Welsh Annals.

 The grave of Osfran's son at Camlan,